Volcanic pipe: Formation

 Volcanic pipes form as the result of violent eruptions of deep-origin volcanoes.
 These volcanoes originate at least three times as deep as most other volcanoes, and the resulting magma that is pushed toward the surface is high in magnesium and volatile compounds such as water and carbon dioxide.
 As the body of magma rises toward the surface, the volatile compounds transform to gaseous phase as pressure is reduced with decreasing depth.
 This sudden expansion propels the magma upward at rapid speeds, resulting in a supersonic Plinian eruption.

 Mount Hypipamee Crater, Atherton Tableland, Queensland, Australia.
 This residue of a pipe is about 100 m across.

 Kimberlite pipes

 In kimberlite pipes, the eruption ejects a column of overlying material directly over the magma column, and does not form a large above-ground elevation as typical volcanoes do; instead, a low ring of ejecta known as a tuff ring forms around a bowl-shaped depression over the subterranean column of magma.
 Over time, the tuff ring may erode back into the bowl, leveling out the depression by filling it with washed-back ejecta.
-Kimberlite pipes are the source of most of the world's commercial diamond production, and also contain other precious gemstones and semi-precious stones, such as garnets, spinels, and peridot.
+Kimberlite magmas have extremely high xenolith and xenocryst content (>30%).
+Kimberlite xenoliths are the source of most of the world's commercial diamond production, and also contain other precious gemstones and semi-precious stones, such as garnets, spinels, and peridot.